U.S. and EU hail pro-West election outcome in Ukraine, Russia guarded

 The tandem between the 49-year-old confectionery magnate Poroshenko and the professorial Yatseniuk, who has gone out ahead as an anti-Russian hawk in recent weeks, was emerging as a relationship likely to dominate the new political scene.

-Yatseniuk once called the prime minister's job "political suicide" but, a favourite in the West, he could now keep the job to oversee deep and possibly unpopular reforms.
+Yatseniuk once called the prime minister's job "political suicide" but, a favorite in the West, he could now keep the job to oversee deep and possibly unpopular reforms.

 RETURN OF NORMALCY